Microplastics in tributaries of the Upper Ganga River

 Conclusion

-Results suggested a high content of microplastics in water and sediments of studied rivers mainly originating from anthropogenic sources like sewage disposals, solid waste dumping, runoff water from urban settlements, industrial activities, etc. Fibers were the major microplastics types present in river sediments and FTIR analysis revealed the presence of polyethylene and polypropylene as the dominant polymer groups of microplastics in the studied sites.
+Results suggested a high content of microplastics in water and sediments of studied rivers, mainly originating from anthropogenic sources like sewage disposals, solid waste dumping, runoff water from urban settlements, industrial activities, etc. Fibres were the major microplastic types present in river sediments and FTIR analysis revealed the presence of polyethylene and polypropylene as the dominant polymer groups of microplastics in the studied sites.

 The full report can be accessed here